alco/wyvern/README.md

 Wyvern has direct support for precompiled views backed by Elixir modules.
 It is important to get the terminology right here:

-* **templates** are just files written in a templating language (EEx or HAML, for instance)
+* **templates** are files written in a templating language (EEx or HAML, for instance)

 * **views** are Elixir modules that `use Wyvern.View`, they represent logical pieces of your application

-When you have an Elixir module that serves as a Wyvern view, it will precompile the content from its corresponding template at your project's compile time and it will be much more efficient to render the view at run time.
+When you have an Elixir module that serves as a Wyvern view, it will precompile the content from its corresponding template during your project's compilation and it will be much more efficient to render the view at run time.

 Plus you'll get other benefits like having one place to keep options specific